froggey/Mezzano/README.md

 The editor has been greatly improved, thanks to Burton Samograd.
 The system now functions correctly on computers with more than 1GB of RAM.
-The allocator and garbage collector now make much better use of available memory, with far fewer GC cycles occuring.
+The allocator and garbage collector now make much better use of available memory, with far fewer GC cycles occurring.
 (ROOM T) prints more detailed information about allocated objects.
 Transparency and premultiplied alpha support in the GUI.
 And more!